-A Chest Holster is the ultimate way to carry a firearm when outdoor activities make it inconvenient (or impossible) to hip carry.
+A Chest Holster for hiking, backpacking, and other practical reasons.
+It’s one great way to carry a firearm when outdoor activities make it inconvenient (or impossible) to hip carry.

 Activities including hiking, back country travel, hunting, fishing, riding an ATV, backpacking, etc.. may be more comfortable while wearing a chest holster if you choose to carry a firearm.